Robinyo/serendipity/docs/developer.md

   <img src="https://github.com/Robinyo/serendipity/blob/master/screen-shots/partial-import.png">
 </p>

-Select 'Import from realm' (development), 'If a resource exists: Overwrite' and then Click the 'Import' button.
+Select 'Import from realm' (development), 'If a resource exists: Skip' and then Click the 'Import' button.

 It's only a partial import :( so we will need to use the Administration Console to: